MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

         };
         ```

-    - The `headersBody` object includes `chatpgpt_url` and `chatgpt_key` properties that are used to call Azure OpenAI once the Cognitive Search results are returned.
+    - The `headersBody` object includes `chatpgpt_url` and `chatgpt_key` properties that are used to call Azure OpenAI once the Cognitive Search results are obtained.

         ```typescript
         const headersBody: OpenAIHeadersBody = {